 Althorp will be open to the public from 1pm to 5pm, with last admission to the house at 3.45pm, and to the stables and grounds at 4pm, on the following dates in 2014:

 Sunday 4th; Monday 5th; Sunday 11th; Sunday 18th; Sunday 25th; Monday 26th.

 Sunday 1st; Sunday 8th; Thursday 12th to Saturday 14th for the Althorp Literary Festival; Sunday 15th; Sunday 22nd; Sunday 29th.

 Sunday 7th; Sunday 14th; Sunday 21st; Sunday 28th.

 Wednesday 10th; Thursday 11th; Friday 12th for the Althorp Christmas Opening.

 Click here for details on how to get to Althorp.

-Tickets for all days other than the Althorp Literary Festival (12-14 June) and the Christmas Opening (10-12 December) - which include parking, as well as access to the House (with tour guides), Gardens, Arboretum, the Stables, and the Spencer Exhibition - are available for purchase at the West Gate (main visitor entrance) ticket office from 1pm on the day of your visit.
+Tickets for all days other than the Althorp Literary Festival (12-14 June) and the Christmas Opening (10-12 December) - which include parking, as well as access to the House (with tour guides), Gardens, Arboretum, the Stables, and the Spencer Exhibition - are available for purchase online in advance and at the West Gate (main visitor entrance) ticket office from 1pm on the day of your visit.

 Adult ticket - £18.50;